Aging health dynamics cross a tipping point near age 75: Gradual loss of robustness and resilience with worsening health and age causes a tipping point near age 75

 In Figure~\ref{fig:dfdt2} we take a closer look at the rate of change of $f$ with age ($df/dt$) as a function of FI for different ages, as indicated by the legend.
 The horizontal dashed grey line is the nullcline ($df/dt=0$), which separates increasing from decreasing FI.
-Observe that below age 73 for HRS and age 76 for ELSA the curves never increase with $f$.
-For these younger individuals the FI velocity slows down and reverses as the FI increases, leading these individuals to stop worsening and eventually recover.
+Observe that below age 73 for HRS and age 76 for ELSA the curves are below the nullcline for all $f \geq 0.05$ and hence the velocity decreases when $f$ increases past 0.05.
+For these younger individuals the FI velocity slows down and reverses as the FI increases, leading these individuals to stop worsening and eventually recover (to $f=0.05$).
 In contrast, for older individuals, the FI velocity \textit{speeds up} as the FI increases beyond very small values, causing these individuals to get even worse until a very high FI is reached, at which point imminent mortality becomes a near certainty (indicated by the greyed background, for $f \gtrsim 0.7$).
 As we will show, a tipping point separates these young and old regimes and is caused by a rapid loss of robustness and resilience with increasing $f$.

 The rate at which robustness and resilience are lost determines how sharply the nullcline changes and thus individual prognosis.
-We derive and analyse the average nullcline behavior in the supplemental, and obtain the nullcline curve
+We derive and analyze the average nullcline behavior in the supplemental, and obtain the nullcline equation

 where $t^*$ and $f^*$ are the times and FIs that lay on the nullcline.
 This nullcline curve is plotted in Figure~\ref{fig:nullcline}, for various values of $\Delta_0\equiv d_0-r_0$, $\Delta_t \equiv d_t-r_t$ and $\Delta_f\equiv d_f-r_f$.
 Baseline robustness and resilience, $\Delta_0\equiv d_0-r_0$, controls the position of the nullcline in time.
 Aging rate, $\Delta_t\equiv d_t-r_t$, controls the scale of the curve, with large values compressing the curve with respect to time.
-And finally health sensitivity, $\Delta_f \equiv d_f-r_f$, controls the shape of the nullcline, which is gradual for $\Delta_f < 4$, discontinuous for $\Delta_f=4$, and bifurcates for $\Delta_f > 4$.
-The characteristic behaviour of these parameter combinations make them useful population health statistics, at least for our subsequent results.
+And finally health sensitivity, $\Delta_f \equiv d_f-r_f$, controls the shape of the nullcline.
+The simple and characteristic behaviour controlled by these parameter combinations make them useful to consider for population health statistics.

 The nullcline has a discontinuity, with $df/dt \to \infty$ for